lucjones20/ES-synth-starter/README.md

 ## 3. Tasks
 * _(For each task, include: method of implementation, thread or interrupt + theoretical minimum initiation interval and measured maximum execution time + a critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions)_
 ### 3.1.
 ScanKeyTask
-The ScanKeyTask function is responsible for reading the key matrix
+_//Description & Implementation/Thread/Interrupt_: The ScanKeyTask function is responsible for reading the key matrix...

+- Theoretical Minimum Initiation Interval:
+- Measured Maximum Execution Time:
+- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 ## 4. Analysis
 * _(Include, in this section, pt.
 19, 20 & 21 of the *Documentation Specifications*)_